Insider Gallery at Curious Duke Gallery

 Outside, a shop shutter, classic canvas of graffiti artists, is covered in swirling intricate layers of spray-paint, resembling a modern day, very urban Jackson Pollock.
 It seems a collection of artists have left their own unique mark on the shutter, creating a complex web of layered styles, and it’s telling that there are more people at the launch event stood on the street outside than there are in the gallery itself.

 Real street art can’t be confined by four walls, and is intrinsically transient, something Global Street Art and Test Space are evidently acutely aware of.
 This is exactly what an exhibition of graffiti should be like – they have captured its essence perfectly.
 Be quick though, this kind of raw street art can’t stay captive for long.

-Insider Gallery is at Curious Duke Gallery until 13th June 2013, for further information visit here.
+Insider Gallery is at Curious Duke Gallery until 13th June 2013.
+For further information visit the gallery’s website here.